 Successful dog training is all about consistency, patience, and positive reinforcement.

 Coming when called is a basic command you want your dog to have on lock because it can keep her safe in potentially dangerous situations.
+Also known as “recall training”, it makes everything, from outings to the dog park to scary moments like her rushing out the door safer and much more controllable.
 “Make it a party” every time your dog comes when called.
 No matter what they’re leaving behind, coming to you should be the best thing that happens to them all day!